bootstrapworld/curriculum/lessons/functions-dr/langs/en-us/slides.md

 {layout="Investigate"}
 # The Design Recipe

-Turn to @printable-exercise{fixing-purpose.adoc} and identify
+Turn to @printable-exercise{fixing-purpose.adoc} and identify:

 1. What important information got left out of each of the purpose statements?